Ujjalt/ujjaltimshina/_pages/about.md

 Outside of academics, I enjoy writing blogs, exploring web design and coding, and learning about open educational technologies.
 A selection of my talks and presentations (some with slides) is available here
 .
 My updated CV can be accessed here [here](https://drive.google.com/drive/folders/1GEbPbSA5sfkBQYyckeMoTF3b4LUb8NJ9?usp=drive_link) *(last updated: 31st August 2025)*.

+I love the mountains.
+It's so quiet and peaceful.
+I can just breathe and be alone.
+It makes me feel free.